 These green schoolyards will have the added benefit of reconnecting communities with their local public schools, providing much needed green space in otherwise heavily urbanized neighborhoods, and contributing to a significant reduction in stormwater runoff across the city.

-Beginning with three pilot schools that will be completed in summer 2014, Space to Grow’s ambitious longer-term plan is to build green schoolyards in elementary schools across the city.
+Beginning with four pilot schools that will break ground in summer 2014, Space to Grow’s ambitious longer-term plan is to build green schoolyards in elementary schools across the city.

 Space to Grow engages county and city government agencies and Chicago Public Schools.
-In addition, KaBOOM! and The Kitchen Community will help build play structures and school gardens.
-Other partners will include landscape architects, researchers and arts organizations.
+Other partners will include school garden organizations, landscape architects, researchers and arts organizations.